Industrial Maintenance | A Management Guide | Limble CMMS

-- Installing new electrical systems.
+- Installing new electrical systems

-- Updating, verifying, and maintaining electrical schematics.
+- Updating, verifying, and maintaining electrical schematics

-- Troubleshooting problems with electrical equipment.
+- Troubleshooting problems with electrical equipment

-- Performing repairs and maintenance on existing equipment.
+- Performing repairs and maintenance on existing equipment

-Maintenance managers focus more on managing people and maintenance operations than on the equipment itself.
-Depending on how large is the maintenance department, the job of a maintenance manager can be split into three different job positions, with the other two being a maintenance planner and a maintenance supervisor.
+Depending on the size of the maintenance department, a maintenance manager’s job can be split into three different job positions, with the other two being a maintenance planner and a maintenance supervisor.
 In smaller facilities, however, a maintenance manager will cover all of those roles.

 The responsibilities of a maintenance manager include:

-- Scheduling all maintenance-related work by coordinating their maintenance team.
+- Scheduling all maintenance-related work by coordinating their maintenance team

-- Ensuring the facility satisfies all industry regulations.
+- Ensuring the facility satisfies all industry regulations

-- Managing maintenance budgets.
+- Managing maintenance budgets

-- Forecasting, ordering, and price negotiation for spare parts inventory.
+- Forecasting, ordering, and price negotiation for spare parts inventory

-- Developing and implementing a (proactive) maintenance program.
+- Developing and implementing a proactive maintenance program

-- Hiring subcontractors for specialized maintenance work.
+- Hiring subcontractors for specialized maintenance work

-- Looking for new ways/tools/assets to improve productivity and cut costs.
+- Looking for new ways/tools/assets to improve productivity and cut costs

-To give you a better idea of what industrial maintenance training usually covers, here’s a short video from Madison college that showcases their industrial maintenance program:
+To give you a better idea of what industrial maintenance training usually covers, here’s a short video from Madison College that showcases their industrial maintenance program:

 Industries that heavily rely on industrial maintenance